netdata/netdata/streaming/README.md

 ### An advanced setup

-netdata also supports `proxies` with and without a local database, and data retention can be different between all nodes.
+Netdata also supports `proxies` with and without a local database, and data retention can be different between all nodes.

 This means a setup like the following is also possible: